 President Birgeneau and Dr. John Challis, VP, Research and Associate Provost.

-• In a November 2011 convocation, Mrs. Dorothy Shoichet received an honourary degree.
-Beside the photo, is her daughter, Dr. Molly Shoichet as the "beadle" from when her Mom got her honoary degree.
+A Family Affair In a November 2011 convocation, Mrs. Dorothy Shoichet received an honourary degree.
+Beside the photo, is her daughter, Dr. Molly Shoichet as the "beadle" from when her Mom received her honorary degree.
+MORE

 Feature of the Month Archive